How often do I need an eye exam?

 Pregnancy

 Your body goes through a lot of changes during pregnancy, and your eyes can be affected too.
-Fluctuations in hormone levels can lead to dry eyes, blurred or distorted vision, or spots and floaters in your vision.
-Some of these symptoms are just temporary, natural changes but it’s always important to visit your optometrist if you do experience any changes to your vision, just to be sure.
+Fluctuations in hormone levels can lead to dry eyes, blurred or distorted vision.
+Some of these symptoms can be common and are just temporary, natural changes, but if you do experience any of these symptoms it’s best to visit your optometrist just to be sure.

 Noticed a change in your eyesight?